shndrdll/ToDoListApp/README.md

 <img width="382" height="490" alt="image" src="https://github.com/user-attachments/assets/1a9fc0bd-df0b-4eb8-9bd5-213f59419ff0" />

-Project Purpose
+🎯 Project Purpose
 - This project is part of my Java Swing learning journey and a featured entry in my personal GitHub portfolio.
 It aims to demonstrate practical understanding of GUI programming, layout management, event handling, and version control with Git and GitHub.

+⚠️ NOTE:
-⚠️ This project is still in active development.
+- This project is still in active development.
 Please do not reuse or distribute code until the license is finalized.